spacetelescope/jwst/docs/jwst/extract_1d/description.rst

     wave, flux = row_want["WAVELENGTH"][:nelem], row_want["FLUX"][:nelem]

-For time series observations (TSO) with spectra extracted from multiple integrations, the output is a ``TSOMultiSpecModel``.
-The spectral tables for this model have the same columns as the ``MultiSpecModel``, but each row in the table contains the full spectrum for a single integration.
+For time series observations (TSO) with spectra extracted from multiple integrations, the output is a `~stdatamodels.jwst.datamodels.TSOMultiSpecModel`.
+The spectral tables for this model have the same columns as the `~stdatamodels.jwst.datamodels.MultiSpecModel`, but each row in the table contains the full spectrum for a single integration.
 The spectral columns are 2D: each row is a 1D vector containing all data points for the spectrum in that integration.
 The spectral tables for this model have extra 1D columns to contain the metadata for the spectrum in each row.